ingcognito/knowyourmeme-bot/README.md

 ### Installing

-I loosely followed this tutorial to get the Discord bot up and running, I recommend you review this as well https://realpython.com/how-to-make-a-discord-bot-python/
+I loosely followed this tutorial to get the Discord bot up and running

+https://realpython.com/how-to-make-a-discord-bot-python/